-(a) The purpose of the conversion option harvest plan is to allow limited selective logging prior to final primary development approval.
-Each conversion option harvest plan shall be reviewed by the director on an individual basis.

-(b) A conversion option harvest plan shall be submitted to the Kitsap County department of community development pursuant to WAC 222-20-051 θ prior to application for primary development and/or timber harvest activities on the project site.

-(c) Application for approval of a conversion option plan shall be reduced to a writtencontract between Kitsap County and the applicant. that shall be recorded with the Kitsap-County auditor initiated by a property owner or his authorized agent by filing an application with DCD.
+- (a) The purpose of the conversion option harvest plan is to allow limited selective logging prior to final primary development approval.
+Each conversion option harvest plan shall be reviewed by the director on an individual basis. - (b) A conversion option harvest plan shall be submitted to the Kitsap County department of community development pursuant to WAC 222-20-051 θ prior to application for primary development and/or timber harvest activities on the project site. - (c) Application for approval of a conversion option plan shall be reduced to a writtencontract between Kitsap County and the applicant. that shall be recorded with the KitsapCounty auditor initiated by a property owner or his authorized agent by filing an application with DCD.
 Applications for a variance shall be consistent with the review authority table found in Section 21.04.100 and WAC 222-20-040.
 Applications shall initiate site visits with DCD staff, staff from affected Indian Tribes, and representatives from stage agencies including, but not limited to, DNR, and DFW.
-Site visits will assist in in understanding input on issues including, but not limited to, surrounding riparian functions, fish and wildlife, unstable slopes, water typing, cultural resource protections, and mitigation.

-(d) The conversion option harvest plan shall expire upon expiration of the forest practices application/notification.
+Site visits will assist in in understanding input on issues including, but not limited to, surrounding riparian functions, fish and wildlife, unstable slopes, water typing, cultural resource protections, and mitigation. - (d) The conversion option harvest plan shall expire upon expiration of the forest practices application/notification.

 18.16.100 Contents of an application.

-KCC Title 18 Environment is A timber harvest application or conversion option harvest subject to KCC Title 21 Land Use plan shall contain information required by the submittal and Development, and requirements checklist established by the DCD as set forth modifications are needed: in Section 21.04.160.the following: a) Name address and talenhane number of the owner This section and the section a) Name, address and telephone number of the owner below (.110) are being changed of record of the real property; (or removed) in favor of outlining (b) A legal description of the real property to be- application requirements via DCD divided; policy as referred to in KCC Title 21 Land Use and Development (c) Two copies of the map of proposed timber harvest Procedures and specifically area as described in Section 18.16.110; referenced in KCC Section 21.04.160 Contents of (d) The signature of the owner of record of the real Application. property; e) Assessor's account number; Removing specific application requirements from development (f) A statement declaring the type and scale and code gives DCD the agility to schedule of future development plans; require certain application features deemed necessary and (g) An environmental checklist; and to remove certain application (h) A completed Department of Natural Resources- requirements when they are not (h) A completed Department of Natural Resources- necessary or are •
+A timber harvest application or conversion option harvest plan shall contain information required by the submittal requirements checklist established by the DCD as set forth in Section 21.04.160.the following:

+- Name, address and telephone number of the owner of record of the real property; - (b) A legal description of the real property to be divided; - (c) Two copies of the map of proposed timber harvest area as described in Section 18.16.110; - (d) The signature of the owner of record of the real property; - (e) Assessor's account number; - (f) A statement declaring the type and scale and schedule of future development plans; - (g) An environmental checklist; and - (h) A completed Department of Natural Resources